The ColorPerfect Help System

 GammaC In/Out

 Ordinarily the same Gamma C is used to read in an image and to save the edited image.
 The most common exception is when the image to be read is Linear, and the G/L button is used to specify that.
 However, some workflows require the input and output Gamma C values to differ.
 For example, some digital cameras insist on producing image files saved as sRGB, where you wish to operate using Adobe RGB 1998.
 Selecting this option will place a new GammaC list menu to the left of the normal one in the Start box.
-The list menu to the left selects the input Gamma C and the one to the right selects the output Gamma C. You will still need to Assign (do not Convert) the desired working profile to the image and this can be done either before or after using ColorPerfect.
-When this option is selected, the G/L button will disappear.
+The list menu to the left selects the input Gamma C and the one to the right selects the output Gamma C or Color Space.
+You will still need to Assign (do not Convert) the desired working profile to the image and this can be done either before or after using ColorPerfect.
+When this option is selected, there is no G/L button visible.

 CCMaster First